MahmoudIbrahim3/ChargingSpot/README.md

  ]
  ```

-* You will note the thumbnails are a random photos (generated using the mockup.io) not related to the electric charging spots.
+* You will note the thumbnails are a random thumbnails (generated using the mockup.io) not related to the electric charging spots.
+It's just a mock data..

 * You will see the spots sorted ascending by distance (based on the user’s current location and the spot location) but, only on the page level not on all pages as a whole.
 I can solve this issue after and did the sorting for the whole listed spots (whole pages) by caching the data in the room local DB and sort-by the `distance` parameter (that was already  calculated for every spot before being saved in the local DB)